nisnis84/azure-inject-script/README.md

 # azure-inject-script
-This project will demonstrate how we can add some logic inside Azure template by adding a script which will use some of the template elements.
+This project will demonstrate how we can add some logic inside Azure template by injecting a script which will use some of the template elements as decision making.